Bid/No Bid Decision – Qualifying an opportunity

 Once the categories of factors and decision criteria have been selected, you’ll need to construct your tool using a qualitative or quantitative method (or a mixture of both).

 A simple tool to guide you may be a decision tree with a series of yes/no questions with disqualifying criteria (‘dealbreakers’).
 Other types of bid/no bid methods may include a a true/false or pass/fail checklist to screen initially against compliance requirements; or you may prefer a weighted score structure (for example 1 to 5) based on your own gate review evaluation score card.

 Beyond capturing point-in-time decisions, by aggregating your decisions including reasons why you chose to Bid/No Bid and then comparing these against win/loss and project outcomes data, you will begin to see correlations and/or opportunities for improvement.

 Simple proposals that have little impact or are low risk to the business could be decided upon by one or two people.
-More complex bids, however, may need the involvement of the bid and delivery teams in the Bid/No Bid process, with ultimate executive decision making at the delegated executive or Board level.
+More complex bids, however, may need the involvement of the bid and delivery teams in the Bid/No Bid process, including a series of gate reviews, with ultimate executive decision making at the delegated executive or Board level.

 In these instances a Risk Assessment may be required.
 Occasionally, a No Bid decision may need to be made for opportunities that would have previously been given the go ahead, such as times when it’s necessary to survive low economic cycles, and periods of abundant project activity in the market.